B2B Sales: What is it, Best Strategies and Examples

 With this strategy, B2B companies can target specific accounts or buyers to accelerate the sales cycle towards purchase.

-By focusing on specific accounts and personalising their messages and resources, ABM assists B2B sales teams to drive higher ROI.
+By focusing on specific accounts and personalising their messages and resources, ABM assists B2B sales teams in driving higher ROI.

 An example of an account-based marketing (ABM) B2B sales strategy is personalising your outreach to a specific target account.